 This course imparts design knowledge and technical skills around data visualization that data scientists need for analysis and communication.
 Design principles for data visualization are based on frameworks for thinking about chart construction, empirical research on human perception and cognition, a repertoire of design strategies, and theories about what makes an effective chart.
 Data Science majors will build practical skills around visualization APIs, computational notebooks, graphics editing software, and technical writing.
 Topics of interest include visualization software, spatial and visual reasoning, cartography, making data interactive, persuasion and deception, uncertainty communication, and model interpretability.

-Instructor(s): A. Kale Terms Offered: Autumn
+Instructor(s): A. Kale Terms Offered: Winter

 Prerequisite(s): DATA 11900 or CMSC 14100, DATA 12000 (could be taken concurrently), DATA 21300 (could be taken concurrently)